abinit/abinit/doc/tutorial/eph4mob.md

 Use these additional levels if the memory requirements are under control and you want to boost the calculation.

+### How to reduce memory

+As mentioned above, the memory should scale with the number of processors used for the q-point and the perturbation MPI parallelism.
+Decreasing [[boxcutmin]] is also very beneficial.

+However, there might be tricky systems in which you start to experience memory shortage that prevents you from scaling.
+This problems should start to show up when you have dense k/q meshes and/or large cutoff energies.
+In this case, one can activate additional tricks to reduce memory even further.
+As a rule of thumb, calculations with meshes denser than e.g 200x200x200 become memory demanding

+TODO:
-TODO: Discuss [[dvdb_qcache_mb]] and enable_gw_dpc="no" to reduce memory requirements.
+Discuss [[dvdb_qcache_mb]] and to reduce memory requirements.
 Datasets are bad, large arrays allocated for k-points and the size depends on ndtset.
 OpemMP may be beneficial for large calculations.

-As a rule of thumb, calculations with meshes denser than e.g 200x200x200 become memory demanding
+The code allocates a relatively small buffer to store the Bloch states involved in transport but unfortunately the $\kk$-points are not easy to distribute with MPI.
+To reduce the size of this part, one may opt for an internal buffer in single precision.
+This option is enable by using `enable_gw_dpc="no"` at configure time and is activated by default.

+Last but not least, for large calculations consider using OpenMP threads.

 ### In-place restart